-Requirements to request a skill verification letter from the School of Electrical, Computer and Energy Engineering (ECEE) are as follows:
+Requirements to request a skill verification letter from the School of Electrical, Computer and Energy Engineering are as follows:

-1. ECEE does not create skill verification letter templates for this process.
+1. The School of Electrical, Computer and Energy Engineering does not create skill verification letter templates for this process.
 Providing a skill verification letter template is solely the responsibility of the petitioner.
-A skill verification letter should be unique to the Instructor of Record who taught the course you acquired your skill from.
+A skill verification letter should be unique to the instructor of record who taught the course you acquired your skill from.
 The petitioner should work with their company immigration attorney to obtain a template letter.

-2. Please provide a skill verification template letter for each course taken and provide the name of the Instructor of Record who taught the course.
+2. Please provide a skill verification template letter for each course taken and provide the name of the instructor of record who taught the course.

-- Exception to item #2 – if you were in enrolled in a thesis or dissertation degree plan, your thesis or dissertation Chair can sign off on all skills on a single skill verification letter.
-Please identify who your thesis or dissertation Chair was when submitting your document.
+- Exception to item #2: If you were in enrolled in a thesis or dissertation degree plan, your thesis or dissertation chair can sign off on all skills on a single skill verification letter.
+Please identify who your thesis or dissertation chair was when submitting your document.

 5. If the template letter has any reference to your gender (i.e., he/she), please be sure to adjust this on your template to be the pronoun of your choice.

 6. Please ensure that your name is spelled correctly in the template.

 7. The School of Electrical, Computer and Energy Engineering only accepts skill verification letters for electrical engineering courses.
 Contact the appropriate school if the course is not an electrical engineering course.

 Once you have met the requirements provided above, please send your request for a skill letter verification to Robert Monahan at [email protected].
 Allow one to two weeks for your request to be reviewed.